Stelliro/Koromali/README.md

-# 🐧 PuffinPyEditor
+# 🐧 Koromali

 **DEVELOPED WITH AI**

 **A Modern, Extensible Python IDE built with PyQt6 and a lot of passion.**

-PuffinPyEditor is a lightweight yet powerful Integrated Development Environment for Python developers.
+Koromali is a lightweight yet powerful Integrated Development Environment for Python developers.
 Built from the ground up using Python and the PyQt6 framework, it aims to provide a clean, modern, and highly customizable coding experience.
 It's perfect for developers who want a fast, native-feeling tool that integrates essential features like version control, a built-in terminal, and a dynamic plugin system, without the overhead of larger IDEs.

-### Why PuffinPyEditor?
+### Why Koromali?

 *   **For Python, By Python:** The entire application is a testament to what's possible with Python, using the powerful PyQt6 framework for its native UI.
 *   **Lightweight & Fast:** Starts quickly and stays responsive.
-PuffinPyEditor focuses on providing the essential tools you need without the bloat.
+Koromali focuses on providing the essential tools you need without the bloat.
 *   **You're in Control:** With a deep theme customizer, extensive preferences, and a simple plugin system, you can tailor the editor to your exact workflow and aesthetic.

 ## ✨ Key Features